-As a full-service marketing and communications firm, the GRIT team has the opportunity to work with clients in a wide variety of industries.
+As a full-service marketing agency, the GRIT team has the opportunity to work with clients in a wide range of industries.
 One segment in particular that is near and dear to our hearts is architecture, engineering and construction (AEC).
-The industry has been critical to GRIT since our founding and we have been honored to develop long-term relationships with firms of all sizes across the greater mid-Atlantic region.
+The industry has been critical to GRIT since our founding, and we have been honored to develop long-term partnerships with firms of all sizes in Central Pennsylvania and beyond.

-From helping clients build foundational brands and define differentiators, to crafting culture initiatives and cultivating relationships, to executing campaigns that drive quality leads, the GRIT team helps AEC companies dig deeper to build a foundation upon which their company can grow.
+From helping clients build brands and define differentiators, to crafting culture initiatives and cultivating new business relationships, to executing campaigns that drive quality leads, the GRIT team helps AEC companies dig deeper to build a foundation upon which their company can grow.

 Today, we are offering up insights on five key areas AEC firms can consider to help make their marketing efforts work harder:

-If your AEC company is looking to break through industry clutter, get noticed and win more projects, check out the tips below and get into touch.
-We would love to get to know more about your business goals.
+If you are looking to take your AEC marketing efforts to the next level and break through industry clutter, get noticed and win more projects, check out the tips below and then get in touch.
+We would love to get to know more about your marketing goals!

 Tip #1: Define Your Differentiators